 Want a single-page overview of identity and access management practices at Harvard?
-Get a brief introduction to the IAM program and how we are serving the Harvard Community in our guide
+Get a brief introduction to the 2014 IAM program: A Case of Identity.

 As a set of business processes and supporting technologies, identity and access management (often referred to as "IAM") principles enable the creation, maintenance, and use of digital identity.
 When implemented correctly, good IAM practices make sure that the right people gain access to the right materials and records at the right time, as well as making it safe, secure, and simple to change access rights, group memberships, and other key attributes as users and systems grow, change, are added, or are removed.

 The services provided by HUIT's Identity & Access Management practice are designed to meet the needs of the entire Harvard Community.
 The team strives to deliver service offerings that align with best practices (technologies and methods) that improve convenience and ease of access for students, faculty, staff, alumni, and affiliates while protecting University resources as required.

 Our service delivery objective is simple, but all-encompassing: